Mon – Sun: 24/7 Plumbing

 Coffee is a beloved beverage, but its grounds are notorious for causing clogged drains.
 Despite the ease of putting coffee grounds down the sink, this practice leads to slow drainage and, eventually, blocked drains.

-Garbage disposals, often mistaken as a safe haven for all food waste, are not designed to grind coffee grounds effectively.
+Garbage disposals, often mistaken as a haven for all food waste, are not designed to grind coffee grounds effectively.
 These devices are meant to handle fibrous items and softer food scraps, but coffee grounds can dull the blades.

 The Domino Effect of Coffee Grounds in Your Plumbing